Step back into a golden age of film comedy for a joyous afternoon of slapstick, silliness, and live music

 The Films

-Laurel and Hardy are the eternal optimists of slapstick — two well-meaning souls whose every effort to do the right thing somehow leads to disaster.
-In Soup to Nuts they are incompetent waiters serving at an upper-class party.
-In Two Tars they’re sailors whose minor fender bender becomes a full-blown street war.
-And in Angora Love, a stray goat follows them home, and their attempts to keep it hidden from their landlord lead to an enormous water fight!
+In Soup to Nuts, they bungle as waiters at an upper‑class party.
+In Two Tars, a minor fender‑bender spirals into a full‑blown street war.
+And in Angora Love, a stray goat follows them home, leading to a chaotic water fight as they try to keep it hidden from their landlord.

 Perfect for families, film lovers, and anyone in need of a good laugh.